getzola/zola/docs/content/documentation/deployment/gitlab-pages.md

 After you push this file to the default branch of your repository (e.g. "master" or "main"), your site will be ready.
-The GitLab CI/CD pipelines will ensure your site is published with those changes automatically.
+The GitLab CI/CD pipelines will ensure your site is published and updated automatically.

 On the left sidebar, navigate to **Deploy > Pages**`** to find the URL of your website inside the **Access pages** section.